 There are, of course, many variations to these patterns; even a simple sentence, for instance, can begin with the object in the example converted to the subject of another simple sentence: “A walk was my next order of business.”

-6 Responses to “7 Patterns of Sentence Structure”
+7 thoughts on “7 Patterns of Sentence Structure”

 This kind of simple summary is helpful for teaching kids who get stuck into a monotonous sentence pattern.
 Thanks once again.

 Yes, I would like to say that you folks forgot one essential sentence structure of modern English.
 What you have written and itemized is dated English, predominantly true of past decades and reaching really probably back to the Elizabethan era.

 What is this key sentence, it is the simple subject and predicate PLUS add-on, like nominative absolutes, noun clusters, propositional phrases…

 Such a sentence can be both free-flowing and disciplined as well as freeing.
 And in contrast to complex structures is often more easily and readily understood.